 A traditional undergraduate student who is full-time in both the Fall and Spring terms of an academic year is permitted to take a maximum of 36 credits, including Winterim at no additional charge.
 The number of credits is based on enrollment at the 100% refund date for fall and spring terms.
 Adjustments will be made after the 100% refund date for Spring term.

 Frequency of course offerings (every term, every year, in alternative years, or occasionally) is determined by the relevance of courses to programs and by student need, interest and registrations.
 Academic departments usually develop a two year course rotation to assist students with program planning.
 The College reserves the right to cancel a course for lack of adequate registration or other reasons.
 The typical individual course frequency is listed in the course descriptions for each academic department.

 Any change in schedule (course add, course drop, or credit change) should be discussed with the student’s academic advisor.
 The student is responsible for officially adding or dropping courses by the appropriate deadlines, as indicated on the Registrar’s Office website at registrar.edgewood.edu.

 Fall/Spring Terms and Sessions

 A student may add or drop courses on Edgewood Express for seven calendar days after the start date of the term or session.
-After that add/drop deadline, a course must be added or dropped via a paper form.
-When adding courses via a paper form, instructor approval is required.
+After that, instructor approval is required to add or drop courses.
+Add/drop forms can be found on the Registrar’s Office website at Student Forms & Resources.
 Course drops are not permitted after the tenth week of a full-term course, or the fifth week of a session course.